Phil CollinsProfessor of Christian Ministries; Director, Taylor University Center for Scripture Engagement

-Advice to incoming students
+Advice to Incoming Students

 The faculty in this department are a joy to work alongside of and we all believe our undergraduate students compare with the best any other college has to offer.
 This is a place of deep Christian learning and spiritual growth.
 I’d personally love to encourage you to come and check us out.

-Why I Came to Taylor
+Why I Enjoy Teaching at Taylor

-Along with teaching in the CM program, I’m also the Co-executive Director of the Taylor University Center for Scripture Engagement (TUCSE).
+Along with teaching in the CM program, I’m also the Co-Executive Director of the Taylor University Center for Scripture Engagement (TUCSE).
 The TUCSE helps to train people both on campus and around the world in the practices of how to engage Scripture for spiritual formation.
 We have a robust training, research and clearinghouse programs within the Center.
 Many of our CM students are involved with researching over 50 articles written for Bible Gateway that have been viewed by millions of people from all over the world.
 I also am excited to participate in Taylor’s theology institute for high school students called Empower.